core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 #### Encoding of Server Addressing Information ## {#sec-caching-validation-tpinfo}

-The first element of the CBOR sequence in the Multi-ETag Option value is set to the byte serialization of the CBOR array 'tp_info' defined in {{Section 2.2.1 of I-D.tiloca-core-observe-multicast-notifications}}, including only the set of elements 'srv_addr'.
+The first element of the CBOR sequence in the Multi-ETag Option value is set to the byte serialization of the CBOR array 'tp_info' defined in {{Section 2.2.1 of I-D.ietf-core-observe-multicast-notifications}}, including only the set of elements 'srv_addr'.

 In turn, the set includes the integer 'tp_id' identifying the used transport protocol, and further elements whose number, format and encoding depend on the value of 'tp_id'.

-When the Multi-ETag Option is used in group requests transported over UDP as in this specification, the 'tp_info' array includes the following elements, encoded as defined in {{Section 2.2.1.1 of I-D.tiloca-core-observe-multicast-notifications}}.
+When the Multi-ETag Option is used in group requests transported over UDP as in this specification, the 'tp_info' array includes the following elements, encoded as defined in {{Section 2.2.1.1 of I-D.ietf-core-observe-multicast-notifications}}.

-* 'tp_id': the CBOR integer with value 1 ("UDP"), from the "Value" column of the "Transport Protocol Identifiers" Registry defined in {{Section 14.4 of I-D.tiloca-core-observe-multicast-notifications}}
+* 'tp_id': the CBOR integer with value 1 ("UDP"), from the "Value" column of the "Transport Protocol Identifiers" Registry defined in {{Section 14.4 of I-D.ietf-core-observe-multicast-notifications}}

 * 'srv_host': a CBOR byte string, with value the unicast IP address of the server.
 This element is tagged and identified by the CBOR tag 260 "Network Address (IPv4 or IPv6 or MAC Address)".